era/elias.sh/markdown/posts/query_engine.md

 ----
 1. Both images from InfluxDB and ScopeDB are from their websites.
-2. There is a great blog post about Iceberg [here](https://relentless-leader.com/apache-iceberg-performance-dive-deep.html).
+2. There is a great blog post about Iceberg [here](https://relentless-leader.com/apache-iceberg-performance-dive-deep.html) and [here](https://relentless-leader.com/apache-iceberg-internals-dive-deep.html).